kdeldycke/awesome-billing/readme.md

 The old-fashioned way of payment: by the way of banks.

+- [A (shallow) dive into the American banking system](https://blog.yossarian.net/2019/12/25/A-shallow-dive-into-the-American-banking-system) - Collection of miscellaneous notes primarily focused on the common cases of routable accounts, i.e. checking and savings.
 - [Open IBAN](https://openiban.com) - Free and public IBAN validation and calculation webservice.
 - [Swift Codes](https://bank.codes/swift-code/) - Swift / BIC vodes for personal use only.
 - [Swift Codes Repository](https://github.com/PeterNotenboom/SwiftCodes) - A repository that seems to scrape the website above.